rossrobino/blog/src/content/svelte-component-library.md

 ## Project information

 Since this is a library project, it's important to add in your relevant information to the `package.json` file so it will appear in npm when the package is published.
+The template sets much of this up for us, but we will need to edit a few fields.

 You can read more on this in the [svelte-package documentation](https://kit.svelte.dev/docs/packaging).